asanchezr/code-challenge-dual-listbox/README.md

 - Be themed roughly to match the accompanying mockup/screenshots.
 - Include a filter feature for each list.

-## Development server

-Run `ng serve` for a dev server.
+## Running My App

+To run the app, you'll need Node.js v8 (or later).

+Clone the repository, and run `npm install` from the project root to install the needed dependencies.
+Then from the project root, you can run `npm start` to launch a dev server.
 Navigate to `http://localhost:4200/`.

 The app will automatically reload if you change any of the source files.

 ## Code scaffolding